wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/417-letter-johnston-to-garner.md

 16\.
 We must, however, expect a gradual introduction of more specifically Australian national symbols.
 There will certainly be pressure to ensure that future Governors-General (but not necessarily all State Governors) will be Australians, although an exception would always be made for a member of the Royal Family.
 Use of the Union flag beside the Australian National flag on public occasions may possibly decrease.
 There is already pressure for a specifically Australian National Anthem.

 17\.
-A recent book, ‘Australia and the Monarchy’, edited by Geoffrey Dutton5 (a prominent republican), has a final chapter by Peter Coleman, Editor of the traditionally republican Sydney weekly, ‘The Bulletin’, entitled ‘The Phoney Debate’.
+A recent book, ‘Australia and the Monarchy’, edited by Geoffrey Dutton[5](#f5) (a prominent republican), has a final chapter by Peter Coleman, Editor of the traditionally republican Sydney weekly, ‘The Bulletin’, entitled ‘The Phoney Debate’.
 Mr. Coleman’s final paragraph is worth quoting in full:

 > ‘The significant republicans and monarchists have so much in common with and respect for each other—since both are Australians and nationalists first and foremost—that their fundamental differences are matters of detail and timing.
 They see no reason why they should mess up their understanding and tolerance, let alone why they should mess up Australia, by introducing dated foreign ideologies.
 They will surely see to it that the republican–monarchist debate does not become a real issue until the decision that will have to be made seems an obvious and natural one, involving the minimum of crisis.
 Otherwise, they will both have failed.’

 1 Sir Saville (‘Joe’) Garner, Permanent Under-Secretary of State, Commonwealth Office, 1962–68, and Head of the Diplomatic Service, 1965–68.

 2 Sir H. Lintott, UK High Commissioner to Canada, 1963–68.
 Later in the year, Lintott reported that Lester Pearson, Canada’s Prime Minister, believed the days of the monarchy in Canada were numbered; he intended to raise the future of the monarchy at Buckingham Palace during his visit to the UK in November 1967.
 In London, Garner described the news as ‘rather staggering’.
 According to Pearson’s own account, the Queen and Sir Michael Adeane, her Private Secretary between 1953 and 1972, received the news calmly.
 Adeane agreed thought should be given to the matter, while the Queen was anxious that the monarchy should not become prejudicial to Canadian unity or a source of division.
-(Letter, Lintott to Garner, 15 November 1967, published in _ESAC_, Part II, Document 270; copy at UKNA: FCO 49/107.)
+(Letter, Lintott to Garner, 15 November 1967, published in _ESAC_ , Part II, Document 270; copy at UKNA: FCO 49/107.)

 3 Menzies told Eric Harrison in 1959 that there was ‘a constant press clamour’ in Australia for more royal visits.
 The Prime Minister disagreed, for two reasons.
 ‘The first is that I would not wish to have a Royal visit every year, since I believe that such visits can be overdone.
 The Crown should not become too familiar or commonplace.
 As I do not need to tell you, an immense amount of work has to be done in relation to a Royal tour, and one does not desire that this should be too frequent an event.
 My own devotion to the Crown leads me constantly to the idea that formal Royal visits to Australia should be relatively rare and therefore on all occasions significant and stirring.
 Informal and limited visits for some specific purpose, and not involving inter-State organisation, may be, and I think are, in a different category’ (NAA: Al209, 1961/192, letter, Menzies to Harrison, 9 October 1959).

 4 From February to July 1966 Prince Charles spent two terms at Timbertop, an annexe of Melbourne’s Geelong Church of England Grammar School in the mountains 100 miles north of the city.

 5 Geoffrey Dutton, _Australia and the monarchy: a symposium_ (Melbourne, 1966).

+[UK.NA: FCO 49/78]